RCIA - Becoming Catholic

 For those individuals sho have been baptized in another Christian denomination, the journey to full communion with the Catholic Church is marked by the Rite of Welcome to Continuing Conversion.
 These individuals are considered "Candidates for Full Communion into the Catholic Church".
 Their faith journey may vary in length and intensity according to their prior experience of the Catholic Church.
 These individuals may be brought into Full Communion at different times during the year.

 Following full initiation, the new Catholics, now called "Neophytes", continue to meet on a weekly basis to break open the Mysteries (Sacraments) they have celebrated.
 This begins the lifelong study and growth in the faith that is expected of an adult Catholic.
 This final stage is called "Mystagogy" and runs throughout the year.
 After Full Communion, Neophytes are asked to continue their growth in the faith by regularly attending an Adult Education class of their choice.
 We are never really finished with "Mystagogy".

-For more information on the Rite of Christian Initiation of Adults, please contact Jim Yencha at extension 23.
+For more information on the Rite of Christian Initiation of Adults, please contact Sydney Farnum at extension 32.

 Children age 7 through 18 are brought into the Church through the CICCA which parallels the RCIA in all of it's stages.
 The young people are instructed in a manner suitable to their age and comprehension.
 Younger children are given instruction at another time while those who are in the teen years are joined with the adults.
 Children are first and foremost involved in either Sunday School of Religion or St. Anne's Catholic School.
 Adolescents and pre-adolescents are to be active in the Junior High and Senior High Religious Education programs.
 Supplementary classes are held as needed for the full formation of the young person.
 Please contact Jim at the Church Office to make arrangements.